nksaraf/magiql/README.md

 _This is required to use fragments and normalized caching_

 To use the `relay-compiler`, add `magiql/babel` to your Babel config as a plugin, eg. in `babel.config.js`.
+The `magiql` Babel plugin is just a wrapper around `babel-plugin-relay` to include everything in one dependency.
+It also runs the `relay-compiler` in watch mode by default.

 ```javascript
 module.exports {